 Wardopper Park

-Located in Departure Bay, this park offers a fully fenced off-leash area.
-You can find this park at 2957 Departure Bay Road.
+Located at 2957 Departure Bay Road, this park offers a fully fenced off-leash area.

 Off-Leash Trails in Nanaimo

-This 2 km (easy to moderate) forested trail leads down to a rocky beach.
+Cable Bay Trail : This 6.4 km (easy to moderate) forested trail leads down to a rocky beach.
 Waste bags and a garbage bin are available at the trailhead.
 You will find the trail off of Nicola Road in the Cedar area.

-This is a 6-kilometre trail loop, however, only a small portion is off-leash.
-Walk with your dog on leash until you reach the power lines.
-Once you arrive here, it is safe to let them off.
-There are waste bag dispensers and garbage cans available at the park entrance (in the parking area, next to the map signage board).
+Westwood Lake Trail: This is a 5.8-kilometre trail loop, however, only a small portion is off-leash.
+Walk with your dog on a leash until you reach the power lines.
+Once you arrive, it is safe to let them off.
+Waste bag dispensers and garbage cans are available at the park entrance (in the parking area, next to the map signage board).

 The Heritage Forest in Qualicum Beach is one of the top ten incredible wonders of the Oceanside area.

-You will find four designated off-leash parks in the Oceanside Area.
+You will find four designated off-leash parks in the Parksville Qualicum Beach areas.

 Greemax Crown Woodlot